 The management reviewer shall ensure that conclusions are logically drawn and sufficiently supported by observations and findings.

-The management reviewer is responsible for the report content, tone, overall regulatory focus, and timeliness of vendor inspection reports.
+The management reviewer is responsible for the report content, tone, overall regulatory focus, and timeliness of vendor and QA implementation inspection reports.

 The management reviewer shall ensure that the inspection report does not include information that could lead to the identification of an alleger or confidential source.